The Dark Side of the Moon

 Why the other side of the moon is not visible from the Earth:

 The moon rotates on its axis and also goes around the Earth.
-Using Earth's time, the moon takes 29.5 days to complete one ration around its own axis and the same 29.5 days to go around the Earth.
+Using Earth's time, the moon takes 29.5 days to complete one rotation around its own axis and the same 29.5 days to go around the Earth.
 In other words, a moon day and a moon year take equal time to complete.
 The unseen side pf the moon also gets the same amount of sunlight and is equally bright.
 Just we do not able to see or any other ways to communicate with that side.
 It is better to call the dark side an unseen side or far side of the moon.

 __________________________________________